Reference Date: 22-August-2013

 FOOD SECURITY SNAPSHOT

-Harvesting of 2012 second season crops is complete and production prospects are near average
+Harvesting of 2013 first season crops is complete and production prospects are near average

 A long dry spell in May/June affected cereal crops in some central cropping areas

 Unfavourable prospects for crop production in Karamoja region